mostafaadawy/dockinglaravel/DockingReadMe.md

 - After Sail has been installed, you may run the sail:install Artisan command.
 This command will publish Sail's docker-compose.yml file to the root of your application `php artisan sail:install`
 - it require from us to select which actually the required services beside web from database mysql redes or other for our issue we select mysql `0`
 - also .env will be edited to have the connection with database service
+- now we can use sail to compose up our docker Finally, you may start Sail.
+To continue learning how to use Sail, please continue reading the remainder of this documentation: `./vendor/bin/sail up`